Best LIVE Ammo Deals Online >>>

 All the lights at SHOT Show 2024

-Not everyone has that much disposable income, though, and some people don’t want to put a $350 flashlight in their pocket every time they leave the house and risk losing it.
+Not everyone has hundreds of dollars to drop on a flashlight, though, and some people don’t want to put a $350 device in their pocket every time they leave the house and risk losing it.
 That’s ok because our other picks from Coast, Streamlight, and Fenix are solid alternatives that won’t break the bank (or your heart if you misplace them).

-Which new EDC flashlight are you most excited about?
-What are you using now?
+Which EDC flashlight is in your pocket?
 Let us know in the comments.
-Want to dive into some tactical lights?
-Check out our recommendations for the Best Tactical Flashlights Under $100.
+Want to dive into some budget-friendly tactical lights?
+Check out our guide to the Best Tactical Flashlights Under $100!

 The Best Gun Deals, Coupons and Finds